The Real Winners and Losers from UFC Fight Night: Cejudo vs. Dillashaw

 As Daniel Cormier and Stephen A. Smith said on the broadcast, the foul appeared to be accidental and not malicious.
 Hardy threw the knee as Crowder was on his way up, but his knee was still clearly down.
 It may have been mistimed.
 But it could have been intentional.
 We will never know.

-What we do know is that his reputation didn't go through any rehabilitation.
-It just got reinforced.
-A total loss for Hardy and the UFC.
+What we do know is this was a total loss for Hardy and the UFC.

 Winner: Paige VanZant